hackclub/hackclub/workshops/linux_on_a_stick/README.md

 # But wait there's more:
 # (Optional) Step Three: Add More Than 4 GB of Storage

-### You will need either a computer running linux, or a linux live USB (nonpersistant is fine) for this step.
+### You will need either a computer running Linux, or a Linux live USB (nonpersistant is fine) for this step.
 You can skip this if you used the NTFS file system ealier on.

-The first thing to do is boot into a copy of linux, other than the one on your new portable linux drive, and then plug in your persistant USB.
+The first thing to do is boot into a copy of Linux, other than the one on your new portable Linux drive, and then plug in your persistant USB.
 On the USB drive, there should be a file called casper-rw; delete it. **WARNING:** that is where your stored files go on the persistant drive, so backup anything on the portable drive before hand.
 Next open up (and download) the program GParted (or some alternative).
 Once in it, select your hard drive and right click on it.
 You will see the option to unmount; choose it.

 ![What you should see (more or less.)](https://imgur.com/a/nw4nx)